 On the NFS Server

 Step 1 - Create and Export Shared Directories

 You will want to create two separate directories, one for virtual machine storage and another for image catalog storage.
 Suppose that you want to create this directory structure under /pf9 on your NFS server.

 Add a line to /etc/exports to export these directories with appropriate permissions.
-For more information on this, refer to How to Setup an NFS Server on CentOS
+For more information on this, refer to Setting up an NFS Server on CentOS.

 Restart NFS and export all directories.